Jack-XCodes/polls-app/README.md

 - If you find a typo please create an **issue**.
 Remember to check if the issue already exists.
 - **No PR** should contain an alteration to the **README.md** in the root folder.
 - Incase you are to use extra **libraries** please use **CDNs**.
+- All style sheets must be in separate files.

 ---